RishikeshBavireddy/SPICE/README.md

 This README file is like your main reference for the concepts

----
-## Getting started
-I will be using fedora 42 kde, it is highly adviced that you use a Linux machine for the entire work-flow, if you are on windows(ditch it or maybe use WSL), if you are on Mac(I think you won't face any issue, the flow will be more or less the same)

----

 ## What is SPICE and why learn it?

 SPICE stands for **Simulation Program with Integrated Circuit Emphasis**.